 Dr. Heidi Eisenreich joined the Department of Mathematical Sciences in 2016 as a tenure-track assistant professor of mathematics education.
 Since then, her contributions to the knowledge base in mathematics education have and continue to reach an international audience through high quality journal publications and conference proceedings.
-At the University she has been invited by the Center for Teaching Excellence (CTE) to share her expertise with colleagues at Georgia Southern University.
+At the University she has been invited by the Faculty Center to share her expertise with colleagues at Georgia Southern University.
 She recently received the 2019 John Neff Award, which is awarded to only one teacher educator in Georgia each year through the Georgia Council of Teachers of Mathematics.

 Dr. Eisenreich approaches academic excellence holistically, bringing scholarly excellence in teaching and learning to her contributions in all areas of faculty work in a way which reaches students and faculty both within and beyond the Department of Mathematical Sciences.
 Her use of innovative practices reflect a commitment to the belief that you must teach students in addition to teaching content.
 When teachers focus on the “whole student,” students feel a stronger sense of belonging and are more motivated to take risks to grow academically.
 In addition, an attention to developing positive dispositions about math in her students helps to support them in being more successful mathematics learners and future teachers of elementary students.